 At CSULB, an initial engineering advisor is assigned to the student at the time of admission.
-At CGU, the student needs to arrange with the program director, within the first semester of study, for a mathematics advisor.
+At CGU the program director acts as an academic advisor for a student.
 The student's program of study is arranged individually in collaboration with their advisors; the two advisors confer periodically regarding the student's progress.
 The Program Committee monitors the student's overall performance.